-- Articulate clearly the objectives of the question along two axes: - What is the pedagogical goal of the question (how will it be used) - \circ What discipline specific learning objective will be covered in the question. - Make questions worthy of students' time. - Ask questions that will generate rich rationales. - Avoid trivial questions. - Avoid questions with formulaic or unexplainable answers. - Use classic students' misconceptions to elaborate the decoy choice(s) or ask the question as an open question first to populate good decoy choices. - Favor questions requiring critical thinking such as error detection, ranking, contrasting, etc. - Write good rationales to seed the question - Make sure that the expert rationale for the right answer is well written and clear. - Take the time to write at least one rationale for each answer choice. - Formatting - Make the question as short as possible. - \circ $\,$ Use formatting to make it pleasing and easy to read.
-Not just a big chunk of text. - Make sure to use images free of copyrights. - Avoid acronyms and terminology that is not standard to your discipline.
-(This makes it easier for other teachers to reuse your questions.) - Choose a very explicit title - \circ $\;$ The title should help other teachers to classify the question at a glance. - e.g.: Mechanics 1d kinematics Velocity vs time graphs - $\circ~$ You have 100 characters to do so. - Finish your question with a prompt to encourage students to write richer rationales.
-Prompts could take many forms. - $\circ~$ General prompts reminding the expectations. - Explain your choice in your own words, not relying on numerical values. - Select the best option and explain why you made that choice. - \circ $\;$ Prompts that focus students to a key aspect of the question. - In your rationale, make sure you explain how you analyzed the two magnetic fields to find your answer. - Your rationale should include the word 'momentum'. - Prompts that constrain the approach to the question. - Explain your choice by using energy methods. - Think carefully about the wrong choices you will present.
+- Articulate clearly the objectives of the question along two axes: - What is the pedagogical goal of the question (how will it be used) - What discipline specific learning objective will be covered in the question. - Make questions worthy of students' time. - Ask questions that will generate rich rationales. - Avoid trivial questions. - Avoid questions with formulaic or unexplainable answers. - Use classic students' misconceptions to elaborate the decoy choice(s) or ask the question as an open question first to populate good decoy choices. - Favor questions requiring critical thinking such as error detection, ranking, contrasting, etc. - Write good rationales to seed the question - Make sure that the expert rationale for the right answer is well written and clear. - Take the time to write at least one rationale for each answer choice. - Formatting - Make the question as short as possible. - Use formatting to make it pleasing and easy to read.
+Not just a big chunk of text.

-- Some students might game the system.
-The way myDALITE is built, if a student chooses an incorrect answer, they will be presented with the correct choice in the second round.
-Few students seem to do so, but it is a flaw of the system.
-(2020-05-19 Update: Soon more than two options will be presented in the second round.
-This change will make it harder to game the system.) - It is often better to leave out choices that are clearly wrong even if it means having less answer choices.
+- Make sure to use images free of copyrights. - Avoid acronyms and terminology that are not standard to your discipline.
+(This makes it easier for other teachers to reuse your questions.) - Choose a very explicit title - The title should help other teachers to classify the question at a glance. - e.g.: Mechanics 1d kinematics Velocity vs time graphs - You have 100 characters to do so. - Finish your question with a prompt to encourage students to write richer rationales.
+Prompts could take many forms. - General prompts reminding the expectations. - Explain your choice in your own words, not relying on numerical values. - Select the best option and explain why you made that choice. - Prompts that focus students to a key aspect of the question. - In your rationale, make sure you explain how you analyzed the two magnetic fields to find your answer. - Your rationale should include the word 'momentum'. - Prompts that constrain the approach to the question. - Explain your choice by using energy methods. - Think carefully about the wrong choices you will present. - Some students might game the system.
+The way myDALITE is built, if a student chooses an incorrect answer, they will be presented with the correct choice in the second round. - It is often better to leave out choices that are clearly wrong even if it means having less answer choices.